08 Jan New Jersey’s top 10 children’s autism friendly activities – 2020 List | Friends of Cyrus

 AMC’s Sensory Friendly Film program is widespread and available on the second and fourth Saturday of every month, as well as Tuesday evenings for mature audiences.

-Naturally, move times will vary.
+Naturally, movie times will vary.
 Check the website link below to view the list of any current sensory friendly films.

 Locations: AMC Clifton, AMC Freehold, AMC Jersey Gardens, AMC Rockaway, AMC Wayne, AMC New Brunswick